Best Things to Do in Osaka with Toddlers and Kids

 Did you know that there’s a beautiful waterfall close to Osaka-Umeda?

 Minoh Falls is hands down one of my favorite places to visit, especially in autumn, and best of all, it’s easy to visit with kids!
-There are no stairs on the path leading up to the waterfall, which takes around 40 minutes to go up (depending on how fast you are).
+There are no stairs on the path leading up to the waterfall.
 This means it’s stroller-friendly!
 (And gives parents a good workout.)
 So make sure to bring your baby and/or toddler here!
+It takes around 40 minutes to go up depending on how fast your kids are… so make sure to add kid-time.

 My daughter didn’t have enough stamina to fully walk by herself until she was four years old, but when she did it, she was so proud of herself!
 The top of the waterfall also has some small shops that sell food, so you can sit on the benches and enjoy the falls with something yummy to eat or drink.